JavierLMB/vanillaBetsson/README.md

 This command will start a development server and open the project in your default web browser.

-Additionally, if you would like to further inspect the code, open the vanillaBetsson folder in an IDE.
+Additionally, if you would like to further inspect the code, you can find the vanillaBetsson folder from your desktop and open it in an IDE.